 [email protected]:Jamie White:HR

-This configuration offers the user two managers to choose from if they select Sales (John Hopkins and Mary Thompson), different two users if they select Legal (Mike Jones and Derrick Smith), and yet another, different user if they select HR (Jamie White).
+This configuration offers the user two managers to choose from if they select Sales (John Hopkins and Mary Thompson), two different users if they choose Legal (Mike Jones and Derrick Smith), and yet another different user if they select HR (Jamie White).

-Finally, we need to map our Complex Combo Field to a separate Field that will provide the filter value for the dropdown options.
-We’ll select our department Field from the Filter By dropdown.
-This essentially tells Onit, “Filter the dropdown options that are available in my manager Field based on the current value that is selected in my department Field.”
+Finally, we need to map our Complex Combo Field to a separate Field to provide the filter value for the dropdown options.
+We’ll select our department Field from the Filter By dropdown, which tells Onit to “Filter the dropdown options available in my manager Field based on the current value selected in my department Field.”

 Setting a Default Value